Countries Where Bitcoin Is Banned or Legal In 2020

 Countries where Bitcoin is neither legal nor illegal

-Some countries still haven’t made their mind what to do with Bitcoin.
+Some countries still haven’t made their minds what to do with Bitcoin.
 In such cases, the usage of BTC is legal in the sense that you can own it, but there are no clear rules or legal protection concerning its status.
 These countries are either already creating a legal framework for Bitcoin and cryptocurrencies, or have taken a wait-and-see approach.
 These “undecided” countries include:

 - French Guiana